The 10 Worst Mistakes You Can Make with a Moisture Meter

-In fact, after all the apparent moisture and liquid water within the wood has evaporated is the most critical time to know exactly what the moisture content of the wood is.
+After all the apparent moisture and liquid water within the wood has evaporated is the most critical time to know exactly what the moisture content of the wood is.
 When all the free water (i.e., liquid water) is evaporated, the wood starts losing the water vapor bound up in its cell walls.
-It’s the movement of moisture in the wood’s cell walls that impacts the physical size and integrity of the piece.
+The movement of moisture in the wood’s cell walls impacts the piece’s physical size and integrity.

-Well, you can use tables and formulas to calculate the target EMC for the end-use environment.
-But how are you going to be able to tell whether that wood’s moisture content is within 2% of the end-use environment’s EMC?
+You can use tables and formulas to calculate the target EMC for the end-use environment.
+But how will you be able to tell whether that wood’s moisture content is within 2% of the end-use environment’s EMC?
 You’re not — not unless you have an accurate reading of the wood’s MC from a quality wood moisture meter.

-The process for ensuring the wood you’re working with has reached an acceptable moisture condition is pretty simple: Use a high-quality wood moisture meter; use it consistently and properly.
-So be the woodworker that avoids the moisture meter worst mistakes, and save yourself the heartache of failed projects.
+The process for ensuring the wood you’re working with has reached an acceptable moisture condition is pretty simple: Use a high-quality wood moisture meter consistently and properly.
+So be the woodworker that avoids the worst moisture meter mistakes, and save yourself the heartache of failed projects.

 A moisture meter can be an invaluable tool for advising finish and adhesive options or for avoiding moisture-related problems in a finished project.
 But if improperly used, a moisture meter will not do the job it is designed to do.